Sarab, East Azerbaijan

 Sarab (سراب) (Note: Azeri: ساراب) is a city in the Central District of Sarab County, East Azerbaijan province, Iran, serving as capital of both the county and the district.
 Sarab is famous for its rugs.

 Demographics

 Language and ethnicity

-Sarabi people are Azerbaijanis speaking the Azeri language, but with a special accent, where the pronunciation of words is more like the Ardabil dialect while verb conjugation is more similar to the Tabriz dialect.
+Sarabi people are Azerbaijanis speaking the Azeri Turkic language, but with a special accent, where the pronunciation of words is more like the Ardabil dialect while verb conjugation is more similar to the Tabriz dialect.

 Religion

 Shi'ite Muslims predominate among the Azeri speaking Turks of Iran, particularly in East Azerbaijan province where Sarab is located.

 Population

 The people of Sarab consist of 37% citizens, 16% nomadic people, mainly from Moghan and rest of the people live in Sarab's villages.

 At the time of the 2006 National Census, the city's population was 42,057 in 11,045 households.
 The following census in 2011 counted 44,846 people in 13,353 households.
 The 2016 census measured the population of the city as 45,031 people in 13,953 households.